-Vegetarians may want to prepare themselves for the amount of meat that makes up a South African diet!
 While there are always plenty of options for all sorts of dietary restrictions including vegetarians, it’s meat that makes up a good chunk of menus here including some exotic meat options.
 Detours doesn't believe in limiting your choices by including all of your meals at pre-decided restaurants as part of the trip package.
 Instead, we include all of your breakfasts to start your day off, then we explore all of the different restaurant options available for lunch and dinner.
 This way we can eat when we want, where we want, and spend what we want!
 Your trip leader definitely has their favorite spots so if you'd like some advice on the best in each location, just check with them.

 Our advice is simple.
 Pack your bag, then take half of those things out and leave them back home.
 It’s common to hear people wishing they’d packed less stuff, but we’ve never heard anyone complain that they didn’t bring enough.
 Even if you realize you forget to pack some crucial item you can always pick up a replacement once you arrive in South Africa.
 We'll include some trip-specific packing advice based on expected weather as part of our update email to you, sent 60 days prior to your trip.

 We suggest just bringing your regular bank card from home and using the ATMs in South Africa to get cash.
 In our experience it’s cheaper than currency exchange shops here or even at home.
 South Africa has its own currency, the Rand (ZAR) and you likely won’t find shops or restaurants that will accept US Dollars or Euros.
 Credit cards are widely accepted in South Africa so it’s good to bring at least one on your trip too.
 Travelers checks are a thing of the past so we don’t recommend bringing them on any of our trips.